-The Leopardstown accumulator that could win you a small fortune on today
+The Leopardstown accumulator that could win you a small fortune today

 He has a very strong hand at Leopardstown on Wednesday and could pick up another lot of winners.
 We have picked out four of his horses to win in a 15/1 accumulator or a nice Lucky 15 bet.

-First up is KILCRUIT (4/6) who is on the comeback trail after a shock defeat at odds of 1/14 last time out.
+First up is KILCRUIT (4/6) in the 12:35 who is on the comeback trail after a shock defeat at odds of 1/14 last time out.
 That was too bad to be true at the Cheltenham runner-up can bounce back at a track he shone at last year.
 He was a 12-length winner here last Christmas and can get his hurdling career back on track now.

-Next on our list is SHEWEARSITWELL (15/8) and this is the one that will bump up your accumulator odds.
+Next on our list is SHEWEARSITWELL (15/8) in the 13:10 and this is the one that will bump up your accumulator odds.
 She's in a competitive race against the likes of Telmesomethinggirl and Royal Kahala but Paul Townend has chosen to ride her of Willie Mullins' quartet in the race.
 She is unbeaten with a National Hunt Flat win and two hurdle wins now under her belt.
 She won her two hurdle races at a canter by a combined 16 lengths.
 She could be a bit special.

-SHARJAH (4/5) also makes our bet in his bid for a fourth win in this race.
+SHARJAH (4/5) also makes our bet in his bid for a fourth win in this race at 14:20.
 This ultra-consistent hurdler has been second in two Champion Hurdles at Cheltenham and hasn't been out of the front three in his last five starts, including a win in this last term and a very good win in the Morgiana at Punchestown last month.
 He beat the reopposing Zanahiyr by three lengths that day and can beat him again at a track he loves.

-Finally, we're hoping THE NICE GUY (4/5) can be kind to us and confirm his lofty reputation with a win in the flat race.
+Finally, we're hoping THE NICE GUY (4/5) can be kind to us and confirm his lofty reputation with a win in the flat race at 15:25.
 Mullins hasn't won this race since 2017 but has been having a good time of it with his bumper horses and this looks another good one.
 He beat Gordon Elliott's Santonito on debut and that rival was a good second to Embassy Gardens here on Monday.
 The Nice Guy is a horse going places so we're siding with him to bring home a winning bet.

 A €10 accumulator on these four could land you over €150.